dominiksalvet/asus-zenbook-ux430ua-linux-setup/README.md

 ---

-If it is required to uninstall the program, open a terminal emulator in *asus-zenbook-ux430ua-linux-setup* directory and type:
+If it is required to uninstall the program, open a terminal emulator in the downloaded *asus-zenbook-ux430ua-linux-setup* directory and type:

 ```bash
 sudo make uninstall